-Service can be kind or brusque, depending on who is behind the counter from the rotating group of servers.
-I wish that they upgraded their flimsy folding chairs and undersized plastic tabletops, which detract from the dining experience (Budapest Baristas is far from the only offender in this regard).
+Service can be brusque or kind, depending on who is behind the counter from the rotating group of servers.
+Also, I wish they upgraded the flimsy folding chairs and undersized plastic tabletops which detract from the dining experience (Budapest Baristas is far from the only offender in this regard).